overte-org/overte-docs-sphinx/source/security/asset-security.rst

 Asset Security
 ###############################

 Like a web browser, Overte allows you to bring together assets like models and images from external sources and share them with others.
-This allows you to create diverse domains and assume unique avatars using simple URLs.
+This allows you to create diverse domains and wear unique avatars using simple URLs.
 When you connect to a domain, your client will download and display entities and avatars using those links, just as a web browser loads an image.

 However, it is not always desirable to allow others to trivially copy your content or avatars by URL.
-We encourage collaborative building and sharing of assets pursuant to their licenses, but we understand that content creators may want to keep their assets private and that avatars are often personal representations that are not meant to be copied.
+We encourage collaborative building and sharing of assets following their licenses, but we understand that content creators may want to keep their assets private and that avatars are often personal representations that are not meant to be copied.

 Since Overte is open source, it is difficult to solve this problem completely.
-Bad actors will always be able to modify their clients or rip assets directly from the GPU.
+Bad actors will always be able to modify their clients or rip assets directly from memory.
 We can only aim to make it more difficult for them.
 We have outlined some of the tools we offer below and are always open to more suggestions and especially PRs.

 .. contents:: On This Page
     :depth: 2